makeomatic/ms-users/rfcs/password_validation_limits.md

 const config = {
   enabled: false,
   minStrength: 3, // Desired strength
-  skipCheckFieldNames: ['skipPassword'], // Force disable password to check if the object field value exists.
+  skipCheckFieldNames: ['skipPassword'], // Disables password check if the object field value exists.
-  forceCheckFieldNames: ['checkPassword'], // Force enable password check if the object field value exists.
+  forceCheckFieldNames: ['checkPassword'], // Forces password check if the object field value exists.
-  inputFieldNames: [ // Linked fields list, allow filter the sensitive data in the password from the parent object.
+  inputFieldNames: [ // Linked fields list, allows to filter the sensitive data in the password from the parent object.
     'username',
     'otherfield'
   ]